open/close all folders

 - The Simpsons fell prey to an angler fish in one Couch Gag.
 (Its lure looked like a couch.)

-- On The Tick, one of the denizens of the Absurdly Spacious Sewer is a kind of angler with somebody's wallet as a lure.
+- On The Tick, one of the denizens of the Absurdly Spacious Sewer is a kind of angler with "a living wallet" as a lure.

-- The Futurama episode "The Deep South" includes a Throwaway Gag in which Zoidberg spots a delicious-looking worm that turns out to be the lure of one of those non-phosphorescent lures mentioned in the trope description.
+- The Futurama episode "The Deep South" includes a gag in which Zoidberg spots a delicious-looking worm that turns out to be the lure of one of those non-phosphorescent lures mentioned in the trope description.